-In this subject students undertake the second semester of internship within the Bond University Psychology Clinic under the supervision of University staff.
-Students complete their internship from weeks 0 to week 14, three days per week.
-Throughout this subject Students are required to complete 190 clinic hours including a minimum of 70 client contact hours (face to face only), 26 supervision hours, and client related activities.
-Students also complete a Clinical Folio and competency assessments reflecting their work undertaken throughout the semester.
+In this subject, students undertake the second semester of internship within the Bond University Psychology Clinic under the supervision of University staff.
+Students will complete their internship from weeks 0 to week 14, three days per week.
+Throughout this subject, students are required to complete 190 clinic hours including a minimum of 70 client contact hours (face to face only), 26 supervision hours, and client-related activities.
+Students will also complete a Clinical Folio and competency assessments to reflect their work undertaken throughout the semester.

 |Faculty||Faculty of Society & Design|